| These are undead creatures who travel into the depths in search of revenge, redemption, or just because they want to.

 Mummies should be considered a challenge species, but there are ways to play to their advantages (such as they are).

-Gozag is also a good god choice, since mummies aren't bothered by the lack of corpses and Gozag gives them a way to get potion effects in emergencies.
+Gozag is a good god choice, since mummies aren't bothered by the lack of corpses and Gozag gives them a way to get potion effects in emergencies.
 Call Merchant provides a good selection of equipment, which can help compensate for poor skill aptitudes.

 Assuming you have managed to offset their rF-, high level Mummies fare well in the optional extended endgame.
 However, one has to survive all the non-optional parts first, during which time torment immunity does not help, and yet all the disadvantages of Mummies are as salient as ever, if not more so.

 Mummies must always be careful of sources of confusion: they have absolutely no way to cure it except to let it wear off naturally, which can make confusion almost as bad for them as paralysis is for all species.
 While confused, you cannot use spells or scrolls, and cannot accurately or effectively use melee, ranged weapons, wands, or movement.
-Thus, Mummy characters should value extrinsic MR even more highly than other species.
+Thus, Mummy characters should value extrinsic MR and Clarity even more highly than other species.

 Prior to 0.17, mummies did not gain a stat every 5th level.